embeddedk8/embeddedk8.github.io/content/posts/arduino-ide-build-process/index.en.md

 Load up the Blink example and make a minimal change (like changing the delay value).
 Then save and store new sketch in your sketchbook and click **Verify/Compile**.
 Observe the **Output** window.
 You just triggered the entire build process with a single click.
 The sketch is already packaged and ready to upload to your board.
-But if you’re still running with the Arduino IDE’s default settings, the **Output** window will only contain minimal information on program space and memory, saying nothing about actual compilation process.
+But if you didn't change the Arduino IDE’s default settings yet, the **Output** window will only contain minimal information on program space and memory, saying nothing about actual compilation process.

 [![Arduino IDE doesn't say much about compilation steps by default](/arduino-ide-default-output.png)](/arduino-ide-default-output.png)